 Dr. Modadugu Gupta

-He taught poor and landless people to recycle farm wastes such as rice bran, weeds, and manure to support and grow larger fish stock, and he advocated the polyculture technique of raising multiple species of fish in one pond habitat to effectively feed and harvest more varieties of fish with higher nutritional value.
+He taught poor and landless people to recycle farm wastes such as rice, bran, weeds and manure to support and grow larger fish stock.
+He also advocated the polyculture technique of raising multiple species of fish in one pond habitat to effectively feed and harvest more varieties of fish with higher nutritional value.

-In the early 1970s, Dr. Gupta brought these low-cost approaches to Southeast Asia, where he also identified several carp species native to India as being well adapted to the Mekong River environment.
-By training farmers and scientists to breed and support the new species, Dr. Gupta was instrumental in increasing fish yields and rural incomes as farmers and consumers alike attempted to recover from the impact of the Vietnam War.
+In the early 1970s, Gupta brought these low-cost approaches to Southeast Asia, where he identified several carp species native to India as being well adapted to the Mekong River environment.
+By training farmers and scientists to breed and support the new species, Gupta was instrumental in increasing fish yields and rural incomes as farmers and consumers alike attempted to recover from the impact of the Vietnam War.